 “By 2025, more than 37 million all-electric fleets are expected to be on the road globally and those EVs will be cost-competitive devoid of subsidies.”

 Technology fueling Electric Vehicles

 When it comes to technology, electric motor and battery are the two key components that accelerate the electric vehicle.
 For vehicle propulsion to function properly, electric cars use the energy stored in a battery or a series of batteries.
-Electric motors offer a clean and safe alternative to the internal combustion engine whereas the batteries (Lithium-ion batteries, solid-state batteries, Lithium-sulfur batteries, & metal air batteries) get the engine spinning when you start off.
+Electric motors offer a clean and safe alternative to the internal combustion engine whereas the batteries (Lithium-ion batteries, solid-state batteries, Lithium-sulfur batteries, & metal-air batteries) get the engine spinning when you start off.
 Automobile companies are heavily investing in reducing the cost, volume, and weight of the batteries by developing cells & modules, thereby improving the Lithium-ion electrochemistry to boost performance.

 The winds of bringing about a greener, quieter, and cost-competitive revolution have started blowing with the increasing adoption of Electric Vehicles and continuous efforts by companies to build better and cheaper battery technology.
-Electric cars and its adoption is not only unveiling limitless opportunities for giant automakers to outshine in this hybrid automobile world, but also boosting smart cities foundation by eliminating the petrol guzzling vehicles to strengthen urban air quality.
+Electric cars and its adoption are not only unveiling limitless opportunities for giant automakers to outshine in this hybrid automobile world, but also boosting smart cities’ foundation by eliminating the petrol-guzzling vehicles to strengthen urban air quality.
 Since 2013, the world has been working on adding more energy-generating capacity from renewable resources like wind and solar rather than coal, natural gas, and fuel.
 It is anticipated that 2020 will be the year that Electric Vehicles finally come of age to catapult us to an emission-free future.